MicrosoftDocs/dynamics-365-project-operations/articles/psa/accept-reject-proposed-resource.md

 ---
-title: Accept or reject a proposed project resource
+title: Accept or reject a proposed project resource in PSA
-description: This article provides information about how to approve or reject a proposed project resource. ms.custom:
+description: This article provides information about how to approve or reject a proposed project resource in PSA. ms.custom:
   - dyn365-projectservice
   - evergreen